Patoll3461/obs-replay/README.md

 Set Output Mode to "Advanced"

-Go into the tab "Recording" and set the Recording Path to the same as you set in the settings.conf
+Go into the tab "Recording" and set a path for the video output.

-Set Recording Format to "MPEG-4(.mp4)" (!It wont work otherwise)
+Set Recording Format to "MPEG-4(.mp4)" (!It wont work otherwise).

-Set your preferred Codec Settings
+Set your preferred Codec Settings.

 Go to the tab "Replay Buffer" and tick "Enable Replay Buffer", you can also set your preferred length.

 Click "Apply" and "OK".

-Go to Tools > Websocket Server Settings and tick "Enable WebSocket Server", also set the Port and Password you set in settings.conf.
+Go to Tools > Websocket Server Settings and tick "Enable WebSocket Server", also set a Port and Password.

 Click "Apply" and "OK".